cal-adapt/climakitae/docs-mkdocs/index.md

 Query, process, and analyze downscaled climate projections for California with a modern Python API.

-ClimakitAE provides programmatic access to:

-- **WRF dynamical downscaling** — 3 km / 9 km / 45 km, hourly to monthly
-- **LOCA2 statistical downscaling** — bias-corrected CMIP6 at 3 km
-- **Flexible processing** — spatial clipping, temporal subsetting, warming-level analysis, unit conversion
+ClimakitAE provides programmatic access to **WRF dynamical downscaling**, **LOCA2 statistical downscaling**, and several other relevant California climate datasets — with built-in tools for spatial clipping, temporal subsetting, warming-level analysis, unit conversion, and more.

 Built for climate scientists, environmental analysts, and Python developers.